Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

 In the target population, let $Y_0$ denote the response variable of interest which is associated with a $p$-vector covariate $\bZ_0$.
 For $\tau\in (0,1)$ fixed, the $\tau$-th conditional quantile function of the response variable $Y_0$ given $\bZ_0$ is defined by

 We consider the linear quantile regression model that takes the form

 where $\bbeta_{0}$ is the unknown regression coefficient of interest.
-For notational simplicity, we suppress the dependence of quantile regression parameter $\bbeta_{0}$ on the specific quantile level $\tau$ throughout the paper.
+For notational simplicity, we suppress the dependence of quantile regression parameter $\bbeta_{0}$ on the specific quantile level $\tau$ throughout the paper but we should keep in mind that related statistical conclusion is $\tau$-dependent, thus providing comprehensive and global interpretation by varying $\tau$ over $(0,1)$.
 Assume that the target samples $(Y_{0i}, \bZ_{0i}), i=1,\ldots,n_0,$ are independent and identically distributed (i.i.d.) according to the target population $(Y_0, \bZ_0)$.

 We consider the multiple source transfer learning problem based on quantile regression for the heterogeneous datasets.
 Specifically, for $k=1,\ldots K$, let $(Y_k, \bZ_k)$ denote the $k$-th source population and its i.i.d. copies with size of $n_k$ be denoted by $(Y_{ki}, \bZ_{ki}), i=1,\ldots,n_k.$ We further consider the linear quantile regression model for the source populations